geraldcroes/traefik-quickstart/README.md

 If you'd like, you can open a browser and go to [http://localhost:8080](http://localhost:8080) to see Træfik's dashboard (we'll go back there once we'll have launched a service in step 2).

-## 2 — Launch a Service and See How Træfik Detects It and Creates a Route for You
+## 2 — Launch a Service — Træfik Detects It and Creates a Route for You

 Now that we have a Træfik instance up and running, we will deploy new services.